 - Access to Teachers Health Centres.
 Teachers Health runs specialist centres where members can access discounted optical and dental services.

 - Other discounts.
-Members can also access discounts from health providers including Voice Care for Teachers, AOK Health and Jenny Craig.
+Members can also access discounts from health funds including Voice Care for Teachers, AOK Health and Jenny Craig.

 - Discounted travel insurance.
 A range of travel insurance products are available for fund members at discounted rates.

 - Procedures that Medicare does not pay a benefit for.

 - If the claims is more than two years old.

 - Hospital or general treatment received overseas